-An offer template will consist of:
+In both cases a template will consist of:

-Think of each offer template as an archetype for the hiring your organization does.
-Instead of adding a new offer template for every single job, create documents that can be used for certain types or levels of job.
+Think of each template as an archetype for the hiring your organization does.
+Instead of adding a new template for every single job, create documents that can be used for certain types or levels of job.

-Adding and managing offer templates
+Adding and managing e-signature templates

-Set up different offer letter templates to ensure that prospective hires get the right offer.
+Set up different templates to ensure that prospective hires get the right offer.
 For example, a 'Sales department' offer letter might use a template that mentions commission and bonus rates.
 Or, a template for interns might include different compensation style and benefits than the one for full-time employees.

 To start, click your user icon in the upper right of Workable and navigate to Settings and then Templates.
 Scroll down to the Offer Templates section.
 Click Add a new template to set up your own customized template(s).

-Your account comes with a default template to get started.
-Any offer template that gets added to the account can be edited, cloned or deleted.
+Your account comes with a default offer template to get started.
+Any template that gets added to the account can be edited, cloned or deleted.

-Note: Users of the Advanced Annual plan can also organize their offer templates by department and/or location and set approval workflows where the candidate will only be contacted after all approval groups have reviewed and confirmed the offer details.
+Note: Users of the Advanced Annual plan can also organize their templates by department and/or location and set approval workflows where the candidate will only be contacted after all approval groups have reviewed and confirmed the offer details.

-Creating an offer document
+Creating an e-signature document

 This file should be written by the recruitment/HR team or key stakeholders for jobs.